wso2-attic/ballerina-integrator/README.md

    <SAMPLE_ROOT_DIRECTORY>$ ballerina test TravelAgency/<Package_Name>
    ```

-To check the implementations of these test files, refer to the [airline_reservation_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/AirlineReservation/airline_reservation_service_test.bal), [hotel_reservation_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/HotelReservation/hotel_reservation_service_test.bal), [car_rental_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/CarRental/car_rental_service_test.bal) and [travel_agency_service_parallel_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/travel_agency_service_parallel_test.bal).
+To check the implementations of these test files, refer to the [airline_reservation_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/AirlineReservation/airline_reservation_service_test.bal), [hotel_reservation_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/HotelReservation/hotel_reservation_service_test.bal), [car_rental_service_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/CarRental/car_rental_service_test.bal), and [travel_agency_service_parallel_test.bal](https://github.com/ballerina-guides/parallel-service-orchestration/blob/master/TravelAgency/travel_agency_service_parallel_test.bal).

 ## <a name="deploying-the-scenario"></a> Deployment

-Once you are done with the development, you can deploy the services using any of the methods that are listed below.
+Once you are done with the development, you can deploy the services using any of the methods listed below.

 ### <a name="deploying-on-locally"></a> Deploying locally
 You can deploy the services that you developed above in your local environment.
-You can create the Ballerina executable archives (.balx) first and then run them in your local environment as follows,
+You can create the Ballerina executable archives (.balx) first and then run them in your local environment as follows.

-Building
+**Building**
    ```bash
     <SAMPLE_ROOT_DIRECTORY>$ ballerina build TravelAgency/<Package_Name>
    ```

-Running
+**Running**
    ```bash
     <SAMPLE_ROOT_DIRECTORY>$ ballerina run <Exec_Archive_File_Name>
    ```